aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-pdf-to-doc/_index.md

 type: docs
 weight: 270
 url: /net/convert-pdf-to-doc/
+lastmod: "2020-12-15"
 description: Convert PDF file to DOC or DOCX format with ease and full control with Aspose.PDF for .NET.
-This pages shows a code snippet to accomplish this task.
+This page shows a code snippet to accomplish this task.
 ---

+One of the most popular feature is PDF to Microsoft Word DOC conversion, which makes the content easy to manipulate.
+Aspose.PDF for .NET allows you to convert PDF files to DOC.

 ## Convert PDF to DOC (Word 97-2003) file